-8. Borrowing Arrangements
+8. Borrowing Arrangements and Other Obligations

-In September 2003, the Company entered into a \$10 million demand line of credit (the "LOC") with a bank.
+The Company has an uncommitted and unsecured \$10 million demand line of credit (the "LOC") with a bank.
 The LOC agreement provides that the Company may borrow up to \$10 million, subject to the bank's willingness to make such a loan at the time of the request at its sole discretion.
 Interest on any borrowings is at the bank's prime rate or LIBOR, plus an applicable margin.
-The bank may demand repayment of the entire amount outstanding under the LOC at any time and for any reason without prior notice.
-The Company, in lieu of a fee for the LOC, has agreed to maintain certain deposits, which range from \$5 million to \$10 million, depending on the deposit type, with the bank.
-At September 30, 2003, there were no borrowings outstanding under the LOC.
+The bank may demand repayment of the entire amount outstanding under the line of credit at any time and for any reason without notice.
+The Company, in lieu of a fee for the line of credit, has agreed to maintain certain deposits, which range from \$5 million to \$10 million, depending on the deposit type, with the bank.
+At March 31, 2004, there were no borrowings outstanding under the LOC.